-22/6/20 8.2 NOM - Cr Motion Carried - That Council consider that MDRS No Fairbrother - where areas of Crown land separate a road and a further Crown Land property boundary, for the purposes of planning, progress that the area be incorporated and or considered as a Part of the road reserve.
-Council staff met with Minister Jaensch's office, and they are going to follow up the option of Crown Land Services essentially providing a waiver that they have no interest where "impact" is limited to existing access running through Crown Land.
+22/6/20 8.2 NOM - Cr Fairbrother - Crown Land Motion Carried - That Council consider that where areas of Crown land separate a road and a property boundary, for the purposes of planning, that the area be incorporated and or considered as a Part of the road reserve.
+Council staff met with Minister Jaensch's office, and they are going to follow up the option of Crown Land Services essentially providing a waiver that they have no interest where "impact" MDRS No further progress waiver that they have no interest where "impact" is limited to existing access running through Crown Land.
 No further progress.